bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Resources/Bugs.md

 ### Database issue 2:
 - Bug Issue: threadding issue.
 Data not sent to database or stored locally.
-- Bug Fix: entered missing '.resume()' in createdMesseageThread func
+- Bug Fix: added missing '.resume()' in createdMesseageThread func

+### JSON Decoding Issue:
+- Bug Issue: type mismatch, expecting to decode an Array but found a Dictionary Instead